NorthumbriaResearchComputing/oswald-docs/docs/quickstart/accessing-oswald.md

 ## Getting an Account

-To access the oswald cluster you need to have an account set up by the cluster system administrators.
+To access the Oswald cluster you need to have an account set up by the cluster system administrators.
 Log a ticket with the IT Helpline to request this and you will be provided with a username and password by email (your 'registration email').

 ## Logging In